Leica M10 vs Sony A6500

 Review summary: Leica M10 vs Sony A6500

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Leica M10 or the Sony A6500 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is one clearly better than the other?
+Below is a summary of the relative strengths of each of the two contestants.